kimptoc/wowactivityfeed/readme.txt

 - switch to mongolab db on appfog
 - log to console on prod, as that seems only thing available...

+- link from member to guild, if in guild

 LATER
 - use momentjs or similar to show age of update, eg 10 days ago, maybe actual time...